Lee Miller (footballer): International career

 Miller has three caps for Scotland, the first came in May 2006, during his time at Dundee United, against Japan in the 2006 Kirin Cup and the others whilst with Aberdeen.
 He came on as a substitute against Argentina in a friendly in November 2008.

 In September 2009, he was due to join up with the Scotland squad for the World Cup Qualifier against the Netherlands, but a hamstring injury ruled him out.
 He started the friendly match on 10 October against Japan in Yokohama.

 Coaching career

 Miller left a playing contract with Livingston in November 2019 to take a coaching position with Falkirk, working with David McCracken.
+Their first match as Bairns manager came on 30 November 2019, in a 3–1 win against Stranraer.
 After a few games in interim charge of the team, McCracken and Miller were given control until the end of the 2019–20 season.
-Miller and McCracken were sacked by Falkirk in April 2021.
+They embarked a three match winning streak throughout January that saw them earn January's Manager of the Month.
+However, the season was curtailed because of the COVID-19 pandemic, with Falkirk finishing fourth place.
+By then, McCracken and Miller were able to invigorated the place and the team, only losing twice for the Bairns.
+On 3 April 2020, Falkirk announced that both managers were among the staff members to be placed on furlough leave.

+At the start of the 2020–21 season, McCracken and Millar made ten signings for Falkirk to build the new squad, as they maintained the Bairns' unbeaten start in the first eight league matches to the season.
+As a result, McCracken and Millar were named November's Manager of the Month.
+They, once again, were named March's Manager of the Month after going on a three match unbeaten run.
+However, their joy were short–lived when McCracken and Miller were sacked by Falkirk on 21 April 2021.
+It came after when the Bairns loss three times, including a 1–0 "embarrassing" defeat against Peterhead.

 Personal life

-Miller has four sons.
-As of 2021, the second oldest, Lennon, was playing for Motherwell's youth teams and for the Scotland under-16 side.
-Post football Miller attended the Scottish Barbering School where he retrained as a barber after the COVID-19 pandemic.
+Miller's wife died in 2012 from a brain tumour.
+He has four sons.
+As of 2025, the second oldest, Lennon, plays for Udinese and the Scotland national football team.

+Lee Miller attended the Scottish Barbering School and retrained as a barber after the COVID-19 pandemic.